juzb/c3s/README.md

 Check out our [issue](https://github.com/juzb/c3s/issues/1#issue-650606111) Help us to figure out
 - what are the most urgent messages to convey
-- what is the the scientific evidence
+- what is the scientific evidence

 ## How to communicate?